+A 175-meter reconnaissance soil line 900 meters northeast of the Lucifer target confirmed the historic gold anomaly.
 These two historical soil samples are situated approximately 105 m from each other along the contour of the slope and have no reported data points between them.
 The Origen crew collected seven contour soil samples, at 25-meter intervals, approximately 75 meters upslope of the historic Noranda samples.
 Several samples returned anomalous values in copper, gold, and molybdenum.
 Included in the new soil sampling series is one sample that returned a high gold value of 303 ppb and coincides with a peak in copper-molybdenum.
-Further work is required to determine the styles of mineralization generating these patterns and their possible relationship to the Lucifer target 900 meters to the SW and other geochemical anomalies identified by Noranda to the NE.

 Exploration has occurred sporadically at the Grizzly zone since 1970, with the latest work program carried out in 2008.
 The Grizzly prospect is a Cu-Au porphyry target defined by a 1200 m x 500 m Cu-Au soil anomaly.
 As part of the 2008 work program, the first ever drilling at the Grizzly prospect took place with results returning grades that were not consistent with grades seen on surface, but still produced wider intervals of lower grade gold and copper mineralization.
 Initial data review and interpretation by Origen’s geological team targets the source of the soil anomaly further upslope from the area of 2008 drilling.
 Origen field crews visited the Grizzly target area during the 2020 field season to further vector in on the source of the soil anomaly.
 Field observations suggest that the geological setting is quite complex and further structural analysis is warranted to vector in on the source of the large soil anomaly.